mavincent/System-View/README.md

 * an `active` property -> if `active`, call `refreshFcn`, if not, dont.

 A system can be a controller, a view, a model, a visual-coding tool, ...
+A system can be a collection of systems.

 ## Mastermind?